Cliffback/NAS_Terminal_Tools/README.md

 For now, the server url and the username is hardcoded into the script, as I only have one NAS on my home network, but the script can easily be modified.

+Password is not needed, as the terminal will ask for the password, and save it in keychain for future attempts.

 ## Installation